 - a.
-Resident shall: Notify the Housing Office of any lost keys.
+Resident shall.
+Notify the Housing Office of any lost keys.
 You may be charged for additional/lost keys.
 Return all keys upon checkout of housing. - b.
-Government shall: Provide two keys for each unit.
+Resident shall(Mailbox).
+Notify the Housing Office of any lost mailbox key.
+Member are required to go to the local post office to get the key replaced. - c.
+Government shall.
+Provide two keys for each unit.
 Replace lost keys.
 Provide locksmith services as needed.